 Provision is made for the estimated cost of all claims arising from valid insurance contracts that were in force when the insured incident occurred that affected the policyholder negatively.
 The provision is estimated separately for each reported claim.
 Provision is also made for claims incurred but not reported ("IBNR") by the balance sheet date.
 Past experience as to the number and amount of claims reported after the balance sheet date is taken into consideration, in estimating the IBNR provision.
 Claims settlement costs are included in the estimation of the provision for outstanding claims.
-Recoverable amounts arising out of the acquisition of the rights of policyholders with respect to third parties (subrogation) or of the legal ownership of insured property (salvage), are deducted from the provision.
+Recoverable amounts arising out of the acquisition of the rights of policyholders with respect to third parties (subrogation) or of the legal ownership of insured property (salvage), are included in the claim amounts so are by extension deducted from the provision.

 Provision is also made for unearned premiums which represents the amount of premium income and reinsurance premiums attributable to the period of risk after the balance sheet date.
-The provision is computed using the 365^{ths} method, according to which the written premium per policy is assumed to being earned in equal 365 daily portions.
+The provision is computed using the 365ths method, according to which the written premium per policy is assumed to being earned in equal 365 daily portions.